JIilan-PPMCAD/TravelMemory_MERN-App_Deployement/README.md

 ## 🚀 Project Overview

-Travel Memory is a full-stack MERN application that allows users to record and manage their travel experiences, including trip details, images, and personal stories.
+The Travel Memory application has been developed using the MERN stack.
+Your challenge is to deploy this application on an Amazon EC2 instance.
+This will provide you with hands-on experience in deploying full-stack applications, working with cloud platforms, and ensuring scalable architecture.
 This project demonstrates **end-to-end deployment of a production-grade application** using modern DevOps practices on AWS.

 ---